Best Meeting Time: Shanghai to New York

 Outside hours

-Shanghai and New York sit exactly 12 hours apart, which means when one city is starting its working day at 9am, the other is finishing at 9pm.
-There is no overlap within standard 9am to 6pm working hours in either city.
-Every meeting between the two requires at least one side to step outside normal hours.
-That is the central scheduling fact for anyone coordinating between Shanghai and New York.
+Shanghai and New York sit almost exactly 12 hours apart, which means a working day in one city is a sleeping night in the other.
+There is zero overlap between standard 9amโ€“6pm business hours in both cities.
+Every meeting requires at least one side to step outside their normal working day, so deciding who bears that cost is the first scheduling question to settle.

 Time Difference: Shanghai and New York